abuBakarSiddiqurRahman/Data/README.md

 ### About Myself

 I am [Abu  Bakar Siddiqur Rahman](https://www.linkedin.com/in/abu-bakar-siddiqur-rahman-rocky-8a6787119/), a first year (ongoing second semester) PhD student at the University of Nebraska at Omaha.
 I have completed Masters in Computer Science from Centro de Investigacion en Computacion, Instituto Politecnico Nacional on 2021.
 In previous, I was in Rajshahi University of Engineering and Technology to complete my undergraduate degree from the dept. of Electrical and Electronic Engineering on 2018.
-My research interest in on Machine Learning Applications.
+My research interest is on Machine Learning Applications.
 I would love to travel and see the green nature.
 Besides that, I also would like to writing poems, cooking, practicing taekwondo.

 ### Course Learning